Location Managers

 Logistics Mastery

-From Tokyo's dense urban environment to Kyoto's historic temples, Hokkaido's wilderness, and Okinawa's tropical islands, our managers set up logistics across Japan's precise and protocol-driven filming landscape.
+From Tokyo's dense city core to Kyoto's old temples, Hokkaido's wilderness, and Okinawa's tropical islands, our managers run the logistics across Japan's exacting, protocol-driven filming terrain.

 On Location